uwescience/DSSG2024_Understanding_Homelessness/method1.md

 title: Summary Methods - Data Collection and Analysis
 ---

+# Data

 ### What data sets are you using?

-We are using the 2023 RDS (Respondent-Driven Sampling) and PSD (Puget Sound Data) datasets.
+We are using the 2023 UW RDS (Respondent-Driven Sampling) and UW PSD (Puget Sound Data) datasets.

 ### What did you do to prepare the data?